Zidras/DBM-Warmane/README.md

-# DBM for Chromiecraft
+# DBM for Chromiecraft/Azerothcore

-Trying to continue Ballenys DBM for Chromiecraft.
+Trying to continue Ballenys DBM for Chromiecraft/Azerothcore.
 Includes latest core updates from Zidras (https://github.com/Zidras/DBM-Warmane) and many adjustments and fixes specific for Azerothcore/Chromiecraft.

 Needs the dungeon map patch by Trimitor for the rangeradar to work: https://forum.warmane.com/showthread.php?t=424250